 We're looking back at some of our feature highlights from 2019.
 Starting with Creator Connect 🔄 Creator Connect is a way to find other musicians and collaborators on BandLab.
 Because inspiration can come from anywhere.
 Including the community!
 More at: https://bnd.la/creator-connect

 BandLab is a cloud-based music app that will give access to a mix to any musicians you want to collaborate with.
-Like other apps on this list, BandLab offers plenty of virtual instruments, effects, and many advanced features to make recording a song in your phone as easy as possible.
+Like other music making apps on this list, BandLab offers plenty of virtual instruments, effects, and many advanced features to make recording a song in your phone as easy as possible.

 Kompoz allows musicians from all around the world to collaborate online to create new original music.
 Use GarageBand, Pro Tools, Logic Pro, Studio One, or any other audio software to record your ideas, then upload them to Kompoz.
 Invite your friends to collaborate, or meet new musicians across the world to contribute to your track.